India faces first court challenges to e-cigarette ban

-NEW DELHI (Reuters) - India’s ban on electronic cigarettes has been challenged in a court in Kolkata, marking the start of the first legal battle against the anti-vaping decision.
+NEW DELHI (Reuters) - India’s ban on electronic cigarettes has been challenged in a court in the eastern city of Kolkata, marking the start of the first legal battle against the anti-vaping decision.

 The Indian government banned the sale, import and manufacture of e-cigarettes this month and warned of an “epidemic” among young people.
 The move could dash the expansion plans of companies such as Juul Labs Inc and Philip Morris International in the country.

-Two separate challenges have been filed to the high court in Kolkata, by e-cigarette importer Plume Vapour and another company named Woke Vapors, according to court listing records publicly available online.
+Two separate challenges have been filed to the high court in Kolkata, by e-cigarette importer Plume Vapor and another company named Woke Vapors, according to court listing records publicly available online.

 A senior health ministry official in New Delhi said the government had been notified of the cases, which were heard by the court on Thursday and will next be heard on Monday.